Hadith vs. Qur'anic Logic:

 revelation, wields binding authority, rendering nabi's personal

-followed than humans who are in need of guidance themselves.
+of being followed than humans who are in need of guidance

 and its truth maps to our reality unlike falsehood.